brndnmtthws/brndn-io/content/posts/new-blog.md

 - first post
 ---

 I recently decided to start a new blog and rebuild my website.
 It's something I've been planning to do for a while, and now, here it is.
-I've decided to publish on my own site rather than using platforms like Medium.
+I've decided to publish on my own site rather than using a platform like Medium.

 For those who are interested, the site is built with [Hugo](https://gohugo.io/) for content management and [Netlify](https://www.netlify.com/) for deployments.
 Hugo is a fantastic and very quick static site management tool.
 Netlify is a great product for deploying and hosting a website from Git.